repairman29/BEAST-MODE/docs/QUICK_START.md

 # BEAST MODE - Quick Start Guide
 ## Get up and running in 5 minutes! ⚡

+**Welcome, vibe coder!** You're about to experience the BEAST MODE VIBE - where coding feels good, quality matters, and fun isn't optional.

-Perfect for new developers who want to get started fast.
+Perfect for developers who want to get started fast and build better code.

 ---